 Two-thirds have had customers express an interest in sustainably produced chemicals, slightly up from the level three years ago.
-In fact, 63% of respondents reported rising interest over the last three years, with only 28% saying interest had remained the same.
+In fact, 63% of respondents reported rising interest over the last three years, with only 28% saving interest had remained the same.

-Over a third of producers (39%) and users/ distributors (37%) said they are now actively having discussions with brand owners, as one of the main ways that they were developing and implementing its strategy with re-
+Over a third of producers (39%) and users/ distributors (37%) said they are now actively having discussions with brand owners, as one of the main ways that they were developing and implementing its strategy with respect to renewables-based products.
+Many are setting targets for their efforts on renewables, although this is twice as common for the producers than for users and distributors.